afaisst/spherex_cube_simulator/README.md

 }
 ```

 The script called run.py shows how the images for different filters can be created.
 If the "output_name" is the same, the script adds the new image to the existing images as subsequent HDUs.
 Each of the HDU is named after the filter (e.g., "spherex_lvf1_m1") and also has the central wavelength of the filter in the header keyword "LAMBDA".
+In addition, a truth catalog is saved with the namig convention "[output_name]_[SPHEREx filter].csv".
+The file contains the IDENT (ID used by the GalSim COSMOS shape catalog) as well as the input coordinates (RA/DEC) and fluxes (in units of the image as well as AB magnitude).

 Here is the run.py example script: